dfernandezramos/dfernandezramos.github.io/content/posts/avalonia.md

 ---
 <br />

 What’s next?
 Well, one of those good things I told you that happened to me is that I am getting married next year, so I am planning to develop a webpage for all my wedding day related stuff.
 I want to use tools I’ve never or barely touched and I have seen one video tutorial from one of my favourite content creators [Takuya (devaslife)](https://www.youtube.com/c/devaslife) using Next.js, Three.js and Chakra UI.
-So... as always, if yoy have something to ask or comment just write it down below.
+So... as always, if you have something to ask or comment just write it down below.
 See you in the next post!